-- 1. Run MultiVOIP configuration from your old version of MultiVOIP software and take note of the current settings.
+- 1. Run "MultiVOIP configuration" from your old version of MultiVOIP software and take note of the current settings.
 Your MultiVOIP will be reset to factory defaults during this upgrade. - 2.
 Uninstall your old version of MultiVOIP software by selecting the "Uninstall MultiVOIP Configuration" option from the program group. - 3.
 Install the H.323 compatible software from the MultiVOIP CD. - 4.
 From the program group of the MultiVOIP software, run "Download H.323 Stack" and select the default file. - 5.
 From the program group of the MultiVOIP software, run "Download Voice Coders" and select the default file. - 6.
 From the program group of the MultiVOIP software, run "Download Factory Defaults". - 7.
 From the program group of the MultiVOIP software, run "Download Firmware".
-Enter ".upg" in the File Name box and press ENTER. - 8.
-From the program group of the MultiVOIP software, run "Download Firmware" and select the file named mtvoip.bin. - 9.
-Select MultiVOIP Configuration from the program group and reconfigure your MultiVOIP.
-The upgrade is complete.
+Under "File Name", enter ".upg" and hit enter.